In this article

 - Black pepper

-Mix everything together, and you’ve got a perfect homemade vegan pasta that lasts at least 5 days.
+Mix everything together, and you’ve got a perfect homemade vegan pesto that lasts at least 5 days.

-It’s best served with pasta, but you can also serve it with bread, pizza, or even a salad dressing!
+It’s best served with pasta, but you can also enjoy it with bread, pizza, or even as a salad dressing!